 For some reason, making risotto at home can seem incredibly intimidating for even the most accomplished of home cooks.
 The dish has received something of a bad reputation for being fussy and complicated, however, at its core, this really isn’t the case.
 Forget any shortcuts, a basic risotto is easy to make the traditional way and doesn’t even take all that long.
 And for all of its simplicity, I’ve also developed a mushroom risotto recipe without wine, so that anyone can make this no matter what you may have in your pantry.

 So it’s time to throw away any preconceived notions about risotto — it’s not a complicated dish to make!
 Just make sure to set aside an hour and know that when a recipe says to stir constantly, it means to stir constantly.
-Follow this easy mushroom risotto recipe (no wine needed) and enjoy the slow and meditative process of pouring and stirring until you are left with a lusciously creamy, deeply flavourful dish that will trump anything you can get at a restaurant.
+Follow this easy mushroom risotto recipe (no wine needed – just like my shrimp scampi recipe!) and enjoy the slow and meditative process of pouring and stirring until you are left with a lusciously creamy, deeply flavourful dish that will trump anything you can get at a restaurant.

 There is something profoundly satisfying of taking the time to make a bit of a time-consuming dish (like my french onion soup recipe), but once you realise how easy it actually is, you are sure to add it into your repertoire to bust out whenever you may please.
 Especially since this is a mushroom risotto recipe without wine, you don’t even need anything particularly special (besides the right kind of rice) to make this dish even on a weeknight (if you’re able to set aside the time).